Order / Enquire Now

 A Nine-Month Collaborative Journey

-From initial contact to final site support, the project spanned approximately nine months.
-Throughout this period, Wallbarn remained actively engaged in:
+From initial consultation through to completion, the project spanned approximately nine months.
+During this period, Wallbarn remained actively involved in:

 Delivering Structural and Safety Assurance

-The completed rooftop paving system achieves full Class A compliance while accommodating complex slab formats and varying height requirements across five distinct zones.
+The completed system delivers full Class A fire compliance while accommodating varied slab formats and height differences across five zones.

 Key performance outcomes include:

-The flexibility of the system allowed design changes to be absorbed without compromising safety or structural integrity.
+This flexibility allowed the system to absorb design changes without compromising safety or performance.

 Award-Winning Recognition

-These accolades reflect the success of the wider regeneration scheme — and the importance of delivering compliant, well-engineered rooftop systems that support long-term residential and commercial use.
+These awards highlight the success of the overall scheme and the importance of delivering compliant, high-quality rooftop systems.

 A Proven Approach to Complex Rooftop Schemes